timescale/pgai/docs/vectorizer-api-reference.md

 - Allow the combination of multiple fields from the source table.
 - Add consistent context or structure to the text being embedded.
 - Customize the input for the embedding model to improve relevance and searchability.

-This functionality can significantly enhance the quality and usefulness of the resulting embeddings.

 Formatting happens after chunking and the special `$chunk` variable contains the chunked text.